trust-mfn-berlin/animals-as-objects/vault/story.the-zoo-and-national-socialism.md

 [^33]: Cf. Maier-Wolthausen, Clemens. *Hauptstadt der Tiere.
 Die Geschichte des ältesten deutschen Zoos*.
 Ed. by Andreas Knieriem.
 Berlin: Ch.
 Links Verlag, 2019: 118-129.

 [^34]: Wöbse, Anna-Katharina, and Mieke Roscher.
-"Zootiere während des Zweiten Weltkrieges: London und Berlin 1939-1945". *WerkstattGeschichte*, Nr.
+“Zootiere während des Zweiten Weltkrieges: London und Berlin 1939-1945”. *WerkstattGeschichte*, Nr.
 56 (2010): 44-62, 50.

 [^35]: Bruce, Gary. *Through the Lion Gate.
 A History of the Berlin Zoo*.
 Oxford: Oxford University Press, 2017: 164, with reference to the memoirs of the zoo director's wife, Antonina Zabinska.

 [^36]: Minutes of Supervisory Board meeting, 30.07.1940, AZGB O 0/2/2.

 [^37]: Cf. Gautschi, Andreas. *Der Reichsjägermeister.
 Fakten und Legenden um Hermann Göring*.
 Melsungen: Nimrod, 2010; Rubner, Heinrich. *Deutsche Forstgeschichte, 1933-1945.
 Forstwirtschaft, Jagd und Umwelt im NS-Staat*.
 St. Katharinen: Scripta Mercaturae, 1997; copy of the agreement between the headquarters of the Reichskommissar für die Festigung deutschen Volkstums, the Reich Commissioner for the consolidation of German nationalism, and the Reichsforstmeister as Oberster Naturschutzbehörde, head of the highest nature conservation authority, on the execution of the meeting of 20 March 1942, 11.05.1942, BArch, R 49/2066; correspondence with the British Commandant Tiergarten Lt.
-Col. Nunn in December 1945, AZGB S 15/17; old animal index card, index card "Panjepferde".
-(The gendered German word for "scientists" in the original of this article indicates that both scientists were men.)
+Col. Nunn in December 1945, AZGB S 15/17; old animal index card, index card “Panjepferde”.
+(The gendered German word for “scientists” in the original of this article indicates that both scientists were men.)

 [^39]: Minutes of General Assembly, 1942, AZGB O 0/3/12.